You are currently viewing My Fragrance Sensitivity Part 1: Where it Began

 Fragrance Sensitivity Part 2

-I will share the impact products started having on me in my next post.
+In Fragrance Sensitivity part 2, I share the impact products started having on me in my next post.
 It was so hard for me to comprehend how an air freshener could have a cognitive impact on me or that a hair conditioner could create depression, but these truly were my reactions.
 It certainly wasn’t fun and sure made life more challenging, but I am so very grateful for discovering the cause–and more–I’m grateful to be able to share my story and hopefully help others along the way.